Dorsolateral prefrontal cortex: Social cognition

 Among the prefrontal lobes, the DLPFC seems to be the one that has the least direct influence on social behavior, yet it does seem to give clarity and organization to social cognition.
-The DLPFC seems to contribute to social functions through the operation of its main speciality the executive functions, for instance when handling complex social situations.
+The DLPFC seems to contribute to social functions through the operation of its main specialty – the executive functions – for instance, when handling complex social situations.
 Social areas in which the role of the DLPFC is investigated are, amongst others, social perspective taking and inferring the intentions of other people, or theory of mind; the suppression of selfish behavior, and commitment in a relationship.

 Relation to neurotransmitters

 As the DLPFC undergoes long maturational changes, one change that has been attributed to the DLPFC for making early cognitive advances is the increasing level of the neurotransmitter dopamine in the DLPFC.
-In studies where adult macaques' dopamine receptors were blocked, it was seen that the adult macaques had deficits in the A-not-B task, as if the DFPLC was taken out altogether.
+In studies where adult macaques' dopamine receptors were blocked, it was seen that the adult macaques had deficits in the A-not-B task, as if the DLPFC was taken out altogether.
 A similar situation was seen when the macaques were injected with MPTP, which reduces the level of dopamine in the DLPFC.
 Even though there have been no physiological studies about involvement of cholinergic actions in sub-cortical areas, behavioral studies indicate that the neurotransmitter acetylcholine is essential for working memory function of the DLPFC.